brillout/wildcard-api/docs/custom-vs-generic.template.md

 - **Single developer**.
   <br/>
-  When developing an app by yourself, you own both the frontend and backend development.
+  When developing an app by yourself, you own both the frontend developing and the backend development.
-  A custom API can be used to quickly ship a prototype.
+  You can use a custom API to quickly ship a prototype.

 - **Full-stack developers**.
   <br/>